 An organisation’s long-term survival increasingly rests on its adaptive capacity, ability to continuously change and transform itself.
 Yet, people experience ongoing and fundamental change to be disorientating and unsettling as it challenges accepted assumptions and identities.
 This book assists leaders and change practitioners understand these dynamics, help people to make sense of change and to create the conditions that enable people to self-organise and creatively adapt.

-With case studies and personal accounts from individuals and companies, this is an ideal resource for practitioners and managers dealing with organizational change, as well as students, academics and researchers.
+With case studies and personal accounts from individuals and companies, this is an ideal resource for practitioners and managers dealing with organisational change, as well as students, academics and researchers.

 Chapter 1 Introduction